-> Step 1: This phase is a gradual relaxation of Step 0 where the great majority of employees continue to work remotely (including all employees with underlying health conditions) while a small number of additional key people are allowed to work on site.
+Step 1 (Current Situation): On Monday, June 1 the seminary will move to Step 1.
+This phase is a gradual relaxation of Step 0 where the great majority of employees continue to work remotely (including all employees with underlying health conditions) while a small number of additional key people are allowed to work on site.

-> - Supervisors will ensure that employees work in staggered shifts to minimize close contact. (e.g., one group of employees in a department might work Mon/Wed while another group works Tues/Thurs).
+- Supervisors will ensure that employees work in staggered shifts to minimize close contact. (e.g., one group of employees in a department might work Mon/Wed while another group works Tues/Thurs).
 These would be departments that have direct interaction with students, residents, and core infrastructure.

 - Certain departments that can accomplish 100% of their job duties remotely will be encouraged to continue to work remotely.

 - Meetings will continue to be conducted through teleconference software when possible, even when held on campus.
 Any meetings that must take place in person should be small (less than 5 people) and social distance must be maintained.